Plantar Fasciitis Treatments- Pittsburgh Area

-- ESWT was originally developed to break up kidney stones, and was soon adapted to treat other conditions.
-Today Shockwave therapy is commonly used to treat achilles tendonitis, plantar fasciitis and other soft-tissue injuries.
-In theory, ESWT can be used to provide a broadly effective treatment in any over-use injury involving tendons and ligaments.
+- Extracorporeal Shock Wave Therapy was originally developed in the 1960's as lithotripsy, to break up kidney stones, and was soon adapted to treat other conditions.
+Now ESWT is often used to treat tennis elbow, achilles tendonitis, plantar fasciitis and other soft-tissue injuries.
+Theoretically, Shock Wave Therapy can be used to provide an effective treatment for many over-use injuries involving fascia, tendons and ligaments.

 Plantar fasciitis Study #1 (Click to see full study - Free Registration is required to view this study)